• Skip to main content

 • Facebook

-collage of books for readers who like judy blume
+Collage of books with text overlay that reads, "Books for readers who like Judy Blume"

 Judy Blume was and is a groundbreaking author.
 She was one of the first authors to write books for preteens and teens that addressed tough subjects in a way that wasn't moralizing or didactic.
 So many authors owe her a debt of gratitude for paving the way.
 The following list of books is made specifically for readers who want more books like Judy Blume's!